yclas/documentation/home-or-listing.md

 - General
 - Settings
 permalink: /home-or-listing/
-keywords: homepage, users, ads, advertisements, slider, categories
+keywords: homepage, users, ads, advertisements, slider, categories, landing
 ---
 New function included in **2.0.6** version makes it possible to choose what will be displayed in your **landing page** \- first site that will be visible for your visitors after typing your address.